1958 Atlantic hurricane season: Systems

-Tropical Storm One
+Unnamed May tropical storm

 A small circulation crossed Panama from the Pacific Ocean on May 17, and by the following day it was a developing depression near San Andrés in the western Caribbean.
 The system gradually organized over warm waters while moving to the northwest, developing a well-defined low pressure area by May 23 as it approached western Cuba.
 Later that day, the depression crossed the western portion of the island before turning to the northeast.
 On May 24, the system passed southeast of Florida, dropping heavy rainfall that peaked at 12.07 in in Homestead.
 May 1958 was the second wettest May since 1911, of which half of the precipitation fell during the depression.
 Several other locations in the Miami area reported record or near-record rainfall for the month.
 The high rainfall disrupted planting of vegetables, and there was some crop damage.
 Flooding entered homes and businesses, forcing some evacuations.
 About 2,900 people lost telephone service, and there was a brief water outage on Key Biscayne.
 There were also hundreds of vehicle accidents related to the storm.

 After affecting Florida, the depression continued to the northeast, and although it had a warm core, it was not able to develop significantly due to lack of temperature instability, as well as another low developing southwest of the circulation.
 The depression was briefly forecast to strike North Carolina, but instead an eastward moving ridge kept it offshore.
 In Hatteras, North Carolina, the depression dropped 3 in of rainfall.
 The influx of cold air transitioned the depression to an extratropical cyclone on May 28.
 An approaching cold front absorbed the depression and produced heavy rainfall in eastern Canada.